 Rolwaling and Lapche valley

-Trekking through the Gaurishankar conservation area is all about the heavenly high valleys such as Rolwaling and Lapche, majesty crowing mount Gaurishankar, isolated Tsho Rolpa Lake, Sherpa’s culture, variety of geographical landscape, adventurous activities of mountaineering and trekking over the high pass of Tashi Lapcha.
+Trekking through the Gaurishankar conservation area is all about the heavenly high valleys such as Rolwaling and Lapche, the majestic Mount Gaurishankar, the isolated Tsho Rolpa Lake, Sherpa culture, the variety of geographical landscapes, adventurous activities such as mountaineering, and trekking over the high pass of Tashi Lapcha.
 The mystical power of this region has lured all the pilgrims, curious trekkers, mountaineers, and spiritual seekers.
-This region is a sacred place of Tibetan Buddhist devotees especially those who are from the Kagyupa school of Tibetan Buddhism.
-Many foreigners from Asia as well as western Europe visit this area by trekking all the way from Lamabagar to Lapche Valley for pilgrimage.
-Lapche Gompa area is recently getting more popular among retreater.
-Even Hindu Devotees do visit Gaurishankar to pay homage to Lord Shiva and Parvati.
+This region is a sacred place for Tibetan Buddhist devotees, especially those who are from the Kagyupa school of Tibetan Buddhism.
+Many foreigners from Asia as well as Western Europe visit this area by trekking from Lamabagar to Lapche Valley for pilgrimage.
+The Lapche Gompa area is recently getting more popular among retreaters.
+Even Hindu devotees visit Gaurishankar to pay homage to Lord Shiva and Parvati.

-Trekking in the Rolwaling region of the Gaurishankar Conservation area offers an unspoiled, least visited, more authentic Himalayan Experience.
-Gaurishankar, a sacred peak guarding the Tibetan border and kept all the secrets by hiding the treasures of Lapche and Rolwaling valley.
-The route covers the common hilly area to the most strenuous part of the Himalayas dotted by the high vantages where the trekkers get relief after the hard climb to witness the jaw-dropping views.
-Not many visitors have reached here and the valley is waiting to be discovered by adventurous trekkers and explorers.
+Trekking in the Rolwaling region of the Gaurishankar Conservation Area offers an unspoiled, less visited, more authentic Himalayan experience.
+Gaurishankar, a sacred peak guarding the Tibetan border, kept all the secrets by hiding the treasures of Lapche and Rolwaling Valley.
+The route covers the common hilly area to the most strenuous part of the Himalayas, dotted by high vantage points where the trekkers get relief after the hard climb to witness the jaw-dropping views.
+Not many visitors have reached here, and the valley is waiting to be discovered by adventurous trekkers and explorers.

 Planning treks in Gaurishankar area of Rolwaling region and need help?